 Building a diversified portfolio often means owning a number of different funds, each of which focuses on a different asset class or a different style of investing.
 But that method, which requires investors to choose their own funds and then monitor and adjust the mix over time, may not be for everyone.
 Some people don't have the time, some may not feel they have the expertise, while others simply don't want to have to worry about it.
 If one of these descriptions sounds familiar, a single-fund strategy may make sense for you.

 There are products that can offer an easy-to-manage diversified portfolio in a single fund.
 These may contain many different asset classes, including stocks, bonds, and short-term investments, which is why they are sometimes called asset allocation funds.
 While individual funds may have different underlying asset allocations, what they all do is provide you with the opportunity to own a diversified portfolio with just one fund.

 Target date funds vs. target allocation funds

 There are 2 common types of single-fund strategies: target date funds and target allocation funds.
 While they each allow you to own a diversified portfolio through a single investment, it's worth it to take a moment to understand the different approaches each type takes.

 Target date funds

-Target date funds are primarily for investors who know the approximate date in the future they expect to retire and will need to begin withdrawing money from their retirement accounts.
+Target date funds are primarily for investors who know the approximate date in the future they expect to retire and may need to begin withdrawing money from their retirement accounts.
 These funds feature a mix of investments that is professionally managed with a specific target date in mind.
 For example, when that date is many years away, the fund manager may invest more aggressively by concentrating the fund's assets in higher-risk assets that offer greater potential for appreciation, like domestic and international stocks.
 As the target date approaches and passes, the mix becomes more conservative, with the manager slowly reducing the portfolio's exposure to stocks in favor investments such as bonds and money market investments.